alexbobes/bitcoin-brute-force-tool/README.md

 # Bitcoin Brute Force Tool

 This repository contains a Python script that attempts to brute force Bitcoin private keys to find matching addresses.
+It also provides a Flask web interface for real-time monitoring of the brute force process.
 This project is for educational purposes only and should not be used for any illegal activities.

 ## Disclaimer